yassinkortam/zchunk/README.md

 Here we present a novel method of processing files for use in RAG applications.

 In order to implement a RAG pipeline, the first step is always to split the document into small chunks, and embed each chunk into a vector database for retrieval.
 However, the issue is that splitting a document into chunks is difficult.
 If you simply split every 100 characters, you break up the meaning.
-For example, when chunking this section of the U.S. Constitution,
+For example, when chunking this snippet of the U.S. Constitution,

 ```
 Section.
 1.